-If your main goal is to achieve anatomic accuracy, you may like The Anatomy of Style: Figure Drawing Techniques by fantasy artist Patrick J Jones, which uses annotated versions of his own pencil drawings to get human anatomy right, without losing sight of creative vision.
+- The Anatomy of Style: Figure Drawing Techniques by fantasy artist Patrick J Jones you may like if your main goal is to achieve anatomic accuracy.
+This book has annotated versions of his own pencil drawings to get human anatomy right, without ever losing sight of creative vision.

 Online figure drawing resources

 Away from the printed page, there are number of online articles that show how these principles are put into practice by top artists.

 In this how to begin a figure drawing tutorial Chris Legaspi takes you through all you need to know to get started drawing figures.

 Similarly, in our figure drawing beginner's guide, Patrick J Jones demonstrates how he draws from life without slavishly copying what he sees.

 Finally you can perfect your figures with an anatomy masterclass, as Glen Vilppu shares with us tips and tricks for getting your figures just right.

 Portraiture, whether drawn from life or the imagination, is another fundamental skill that every artist aims to master.